Moving to Illinois: 6 Reasons to Pack Your Bags & Move

 Additionally, Illinois State University and Southern Illinois University offer a range of undergraduate and graduate programs that cater to diverse academic interests.
 The University of Illinois at Chicago (UIC) is a major research institution that provides merit-based scholarships to domestic and international students.

-4. Central Location for Business
+4. Business Incentives

 The EDGE Tax Credit Program provides up to 15 years of benefits for large-scale projects.
 These incentives are particularly appealing for tech and green manufacturing companies, making Illinois a hub for innovation.